-In my case what I found was my partner & I held almost same values when it comes to running a company.
-So it was an instant FIT right from the beginning.
+In my case what I found was my partner & I held similar values when it comes to running a company.
+So it was an instant fit right from the beginning.

 ASSIGNING A PROJECT

-The best way to check a person’s long-term FIT is by working them on a small project basis or giving them a trial period to work with you and your team.
+The best way to check a person’s long-term fit is by making them work on a small project basis or giving them a trial period to work with you and your team.

-By assigning a project you will get to know the person’s ability to deliver and execute on projects.
+By assigning a project you will get to know the person’s ability to deliver and execute.